osegui1/MoviesApplication/README.md

 2- Go to the root folder of the server application and build the project using the command 'dotnet build'

 3- Go to the folder MovieServices and start the server by using 'dotnet run'.
-The server application should start at http://localhost:5000
+The server application should start at http://localhost:5000.
+The full url of the API is http://localhost:5000/api/movies.

 4- Go to the client folder and use 'npm install' for downloading the node modules in the project